sled-rs/sled-rs.github.io/perf.md

  devices.
 This is both its blessing and its
- curse: We do not have to worry about the physical realization of our software designs, but we also no longer have physical laws the limit the complexity of these designs—the latter could be called the curse of flexibility
+ curse: We do not have to worry about the physical realization of our software designs, but we also no longer have physical laws that limit the complexity of these designs—the latter could be called the curse of flexibility
  - Nancy Leveson, 1995